Gaurav-Jain-1999/LTTS_Mini_Project_304287/1. Requirements/Readme.md

 3. It is easier to update/modify/delete contacts and information this digital phonebook.

+# SWOT Analysis

 # 4W's and 1'H

 # Who

-For anyone who is intrested in improving their knowledge and checking their general knowlege.
+For anyone who is intrested in maintaing a records of basic personal informtaion of their near and dear ones.

 # What

-Mobile softwares can use this code to in build this fun game and also in school competitions etc.
+Mobile softwares can use this code to build a comprehensive and full fledged phonebook.

 # Where

-School Competition and in mobile applications and in websites.
+Laptops and Mobile Applications

 # When

-this application helps in track of keeping the report and record your data has manually it becomes a tedeous job to do so.
+This application helps to keep track of and record your data has manually it becomes a tedeous job to do so.

 # How

-Run the application, fill the inputs asked on the console and get your brains in action and check if you are good at GK;)
+Run application and follow the program by filling the various inputs.